ECS / Client / start_task

 param startedBy:

 An optional tag specified when a task is started.
 For example, if you automatically trigger a task to run a batch process job, you could apply a unique identifier for that job to your task with the startedBy parameter.
 You can then identify which tasks belong to that job by filtering the results of a ListTasks call with the startedBy value.
-Up to 36 letters (uppercase and lowercase), numbers, hyphens (-), and underscores (_) are allowed.
+Up to 36 letters (uppercase and lowercase), numbers, hyphens (-), forward slash (/), and underscores (_) are allowed.

 If a task is started by an Amazon ECS service, the startedBy parameter contains the deployment ID of the service that starts it.